calliope-project/calliope/doc/model/installation.rst

 * Pandas
 * PyYAML

-In addition, Pyomo requires a solver.
-The default (hard-coded) configuration uses IBM ILOG CPLEX, but only a few lines of code need changing to use other solvers.
-A free/open-source alternative is `GLPK <https://www.gnu.org/software/glpk/>`_.
-GLPK is known to be memory-intensive and therefore possibly unsuitable for large problems.
+In addition,Pyomo requires a solver.
+Calliope has been tested with both `CPLEX <http://ibm.com/software/integration/optimization/cplex-optimization-studio/>`_ and `GLPK <https://www.gnu.org/software/glpk/>`_.

 The recommended way to obtain all required Python modules with the exception of Coopr/Pyomo is to use the `Anaconda distribution <https://store.continuum.io/cshop/anaconda/>`_.
 Once that is set up and configured as the active Python interpreter, install Coopr/Pyomo with ``pip install coopr``.